thaotruongprivate/simple_parkman/readme.md

 # Simple Parkman API

 This is a very simple version of Parkman the app.
 Users are able to fetch a list of garages, with optional filters: garage's name, garage owner's name and garage's location.
+These filters can be used alone or together.

 ## Creator's note
 - no auth is needed